-The A-SIG is a progressive series, and since each week builds on the skills of the preceding week, participants are expected to attend all 12 rides.
+The A-SIG is a progressive series, and since each week builds on the skills and experience of the preceding week, participants are expected to attend and complete all 10 rides.
 But we know that this is not always possible due to illness or family commitments.
 Absences will be reviewed by your mentor and the A-SIG captains, and participants who fall behind in skill development will be asked to withdraw.
-Those who miss more than two rides (or miss two in row) will be dismissed.
+Those who miss either of the first two rides or more than two rides (or miss two in row) will be dismissed.
 Those who miss the A-SIG graduation ride will not graduate.